monarch-initiative/mondo/docs/editors-guide/project-management.md

 - **Quarterly Medical Expert calls**: Next meeting is Thursday, Dec 01, 2022, 12-1pm PT.
 Future calls will be scheduled.

 ## Mondo workshops
-- Any upcoming workshops should be advertised
+- Any upcoming workshops should be organized and advertised.

+### Organizing workshops

+Ideally we should have community based Mondo workshops every 4-6 months.

+### Advertising workshops

   - on our [website](https://mondo.monarchinitiative.org/pages/workshop/)
   - on our Slack channel
   - on the mailing list

 ## Set milestones and triage tickets
 - All tickets should be:
-  1. Acknowledged, thank the contributor for the ticket.
+  1. Acknowledged, thank the contributor for the ticket
   2. Assigned to a curation or technical team member
   3. Assigned to a monthly milestone
   4. Given a label